Pandicon/Python-Snake/README.md

 Awesome question - I wanted a simple thing as an introduction to Pygame for my other (much more complex) project, so I felt like a snake game would do the job.

 ## How to play it:
-You don't have to do much in order to run this game, just install the pygame package (`pip install pygame`) and you are set to go.
+You don't have to do much in order to run this game, just install the pygame and cv2 packages (`pip install pygame cv2`) and you are set to go.

 ## Controls:
 You can either use the arrow keys or WASD to move the snake.
 You can not change your direction to the current opposite (for example if you are going up, you can't immediately go down and crash into yourself).
 If you die, you can restart by pressing the `R` key on your keyboard, the space key, or by clicking your mouse.<br>